lyoudr/Garmin/README.md

 ## Project Overview

 In my project flow, the producer service continuously sends billing file paths (raw data) to a Kafka topic, while the consumer service subscribes to this topic.
-Upon receiving a message, the consumer service executes an Apache Beam data pipeline that implements a map-reduce pattern, processing the data and writing the results to a Cassandra database.
+Upon receiving a message, the consumer service continously executes an Apache Beam data pipeline that implements a map-reduce pattern, processing the data and writing the results to a Cassandra database.
+It is a streaming event processing system.
 Additionally, I utilize Prometheus to collect metrics from the containers, enabling me to monitor request volumes, CPU usage, and memory utilization effectively.

 ## Tools Used
 - **Apache Kafka**: For message streaming.